lrq3000/csg_mri_pipelines/README.md

-# neuro_experiments_tools
-Various tools I made to help automate some usual tasks.

-Each tool is placed in its own folder.
-Most tools will be in Python, but you can expect to see some tools in Matlab or other languages as they fit my needs.
+# Coma Science Group MRI pipelines
+MRI preprocessing and analysis pipelines and tools for the study of disorders of consciousness.

+This includes pipelines for fMRI BOLD EPI (using SPM and CONN) and for DWI (using MRTRIX3 and FSL).

+All tools are either in MATLAB or Python.

-All tools are licensed under MIT (but not necessarily the required/optional libraries, please check their licences).
+All tools are licensed under MIT (but not necessarily the required/optional libraries, please check their own licenses).

-The rest of this document will describe each tool's purpose, usage and linked libraries.
+The rest of this document will describe some of the tool's purpose, usage and linked libraries.
+More documentation will be written in the future (maybe).
+In any case, literate programming is extensively used, so that you can expect lots of comments inside the scripts itself, so that they should be useable without any external documentation.

-## Regular Expression Path Matcher
+## pathmatcher: Regular Expression Path Matcher

 ### Description